What is Disney+

 Download Content from Disney+

-You can download and store TV shows and movies from Disney+ on up to 10 devices.
-There are no limitations on how many times you can download the same title, or on the amount of time to watch a downloaded title, provided that you connect one of your compatible devices to the internet and access Disney+ at least once every thirty (30) days.
+You can download and store TV shows and movies from Disney+ on 10 devices.
+There are no limitations on how many times you can download the same title or on the amount of time to watch a downloaded title, provided that you connect one of your compatible devices to the internet and access Disney+ at least once every thirty (30) days.

-You can watch Disney Plus (Disney+) on streaming devices like Roku, smart TVs, web browsers, mobile devices, and game consoles.
+You can watch Disney+ on your TV using streaming devices like Roku, smart TVs, web browsers, mobile devices, and game consoles.
 Here are all the devices Disney+ supports:

-- Amazon Fire TV and Fire TV Stick (All Versions)
+- Amazon Fire TV Cube and Fire TV Stick (All Versions)

 - iPhone, iPad, iPod touch (iOS/iPad OS 11.0 and later)